Three faces of random walks in hyperbolic domain: BKT, Lifshitz tails, and KPZ: Abstract

 \section{Abstract}

-We show that continuous random walks (diffusion) in the Poincar\'{e} hyperbolic upper halfplane $\mathbb{H}^2 = {(x,y)}|y>0$, interpreted as multiplicative stochastic processes with log-normal statistics, provide a unifying framework linking three seemingly unrelated phenomena: (i) the non-analytic divergence of the correlation length at the Berezinskii–Kosterlitz–Thouless (BKT) transition; (ii) the appearance of the Kardar–Parisi–Zhang (KPZ) exponent in the fluctuation behavior of stretched random walks constrained above an impermeable disc; and (iii) the emergence of Lifshitz tails in one-dimensional statistics of rare events.
-Combining scaling arguments with analytic derivations and numerical analysis, we adapt the renormalization-group equations originally developed for the Efimov effect in a two-dimensional conformally invariant potential to the case of diffusion in $\mathbb{H}^2$, thereby deriving the BKT-type divergence of the correlation length.
-We further demonstrate how the KPZ-type scaling governs the large-deviation behavior and survival probability near the boundary in the hyperbolic domain, and how Lifshitz tails arise naturally in a deterministic large-deviation landscape on the hyperbolic plane via instanton approach, reproducing the rare-event statistics of one-dimensional diffusion in the array of traps with the Poisson distribution.
-We conjecture that the dominant contribution to the ensemble of paths responsible for BKT-like physics comes from random paths pushed to large-deviation stretched regime.
+We show that continuous random walks (diffusion) in the Poincar\'{e} hyperbolic upper halfplane $\mathbb{H}^2 = \{(x,y)|y>0\}$ provide a unifying description of three seemingly unrelated phenomena: (i) the non-analytic divergence of the correlation length at the Berezinskii--Kosterlitz--Thouless (BKT) transition; (ii) the appearance of the Kardar--Parisi--Zhang (KPZ) exponent in the fluctuational behavior of stretched random walks constrained above an impermeable disc; and (iii) the emergence of Lifshitz tails (LT) in 1D statistics of rare events.
+We adapt the renormalization-group equations originally developed for the Efimov effect in a 2D conformally invariant potential to the case of diffusion in $\mathbb{H}^2$, thereby reproducing the BKT--type divergence of the correlation length.
+In frameworks of the same model we derive the KPZ--type behavior for the survival probability of stretched random walks near the boundary of $\mathbb{H}^2$ using scaling arguments, WKB--type approach, and numerical analysis.
+We demonstrate that LT emerge naturally in a deterministic large-deviation random walks' statistics in $\mathbb{H}^2$ via instanton approach, which rhymes with the rare-event behavior of 1D diffusion in the array of traps with the Poisson distribution.
+We conjecture that the dominant contribution to the statistics of paths responsible for BKT--like physics emerges from trajectories pushed to large-deviation stretched regime.